jeremysb1/jeremysb1/README.md

 ### Hello 👋

 I'm Jeremy, a software developer.
-I like to work with JavaScript, Vue, NodeJS, and TypeScript.
+I work with JavaScript, Vue, NodeJS, and TypeScript.

 About me: